skleff1994/force-feedback/README.md

 - [PyBullet](https://pybullet.org/wordpress/)  (only for PyBullet simulations)
 - [bullet_utils](https://github.com/machines-in-motion/bullet_utils) (only for PyBullet simulations)

+If you don't have PyYaml and six installed : `pip3 install PyYaml && pip3 install six`

 # How to use it
-As of Nov.
+As of Dec.
 2, 2021, all relevant scripts are in `demos` and `utils`

 ## Solve OCP + plot results
 For instance, to solve an OCP for a reaching task and plot the results, simply call